 Thank You to Danley’s Country House, also in Tecumseh, MI.
 A warm “Welcome” to the list of Safe Places.
 If you wish, you may enjoy an excellent selection of twelve Craft Beers.
 Thank you for making your family-friendly place available to the many with “hidden disabilities”.

 Welcome and congratulations to Bob Evans Restaurants, the home of The Rise & Shine Breakfast.
 Bob Evans Restaurants in Holland, OH, Dundee, MI, Adrian, MI, Ann Arbor, MI, and Bowling Green, OH proudly have Safe Dining establishments with safe lighting, in which to enjoy their hearty country-style meals.
-The manager informed us that Bob Evans is going to lighting which is safe for the many folks who are impacted by the deleterious emissions and flicker of CFLs.
+Their managers informed us that Bob Evans is going to lighting which is safe for the many folks who are impacted by the deleterious emissions and flicker of CFLs.
 (And, the meals were superb).

 Kudos to the management of Burger King, for their sensitivity to and awareness of these issues.
 In addition to the superior quality of their menu offerings, their concern for the health and safety of their patrons is commendable.

 Burger King management, please note that a number of your Greater Chicago area establishments do have CFLs.
 Please do take a clue from your Ohio and Michigan counterparts and convert to “Safe” lighting.

 Burger King’s leading competitor, however, has yet to recognize the issue and continues to populate their newly-remodeled stores with CFLs.
 One can only wonder how many CFLs have been broken in those establishments and whether they have closed those stores while they cleaned up the toxic mercury wastes and destroyed the foodstuffs which were contaminated by the mercury.
 (Their latest letter refuses to recognize that a problem even exists).